xpander-ai/nvidia-meeting-recorder-agent/README.md

 ## Getting Started

 1. Clone this repository to your local machine
-2. Create a `.env` file in the root directory with the following:
+2. Create a `.env` file in the root directory with the following variable:
    ```
    XPANDER_API_KEY=
    NVIDIA_NIM_API_KEY=